 The shop decided to invest in the new machine last fall, after maximizing the envelope on a smaller horizontal machine.
 The FH1250SX had the work envelope and pure horizontal capacity D&S needed for the job.
 But deciding to add the 1250-sized machine to the floor was just part of the process of increasing accessibility at the plant.

-One of the D&S’s main considerations is the fatigue factor.
+One of D&S’s main considerations is the fatigue factor.
 “Part of the implementation layout is all about getting information … and making sure the operators have everything at their fingertips,” Bucek said.
-By looking at how often operators are leaving the machine to grab products and running up and down stairs, D&S can see where it can eliminate wasted movement.
-If everything is not organized properly, it could degrade efficiency of the work center, Bucek added.
+By looking at how often operators are leaving the machine to grab products and running up and downstairs, D&S can see where it can eliminate wasted movement.
+If everything is not organized properly, it could degrade the efficiency of the work center, Bucek added.

 “Productivity has surpassed expectation.”